folio-org/folio-install/runbooks/single-server/README.md

 See [Sidebar: building from the bleeding edge -- part II](#sidebar-building-from-the-bleeding-edge----part-ii) below (but before proceeding to that next sidebar, continue with these mainbar instructions to build the webpack and to configure the Stripes nginx server).

+Now we have today's snapshot set of dependencies installed, instead of the release.
+That is the end of this part of the sidebar divergence, so now continue with the shared mainbar procedure.

 ### Mainbar: Continue build Stripes

 5. Configure Stripes